smartercow/weather-app/README.md

    npm run static
    ```

-4. Add your local server IP address the environment variable sample and rename it to .env.local
+4. Add your local server IP address in the environment variable sample and rename it to .env.local
    <br />
    To get your local IP address on Windows run:
    ```bash